-CINCINNATI (AP) — A Republican candidate for Ohio governor Wednesday introduced a veteran Procter & Gamble Co. executive with links to social-conservative causes as her running mate.
+CINCINNATI (AP) — A Republican candidate for Ohio governor has introduced a veteran Procter & Gamble Co. executive with links to social-conservative causes as her running mate.

 Lt.
-Gov. Mary Taylor chose Nathan Estruth, the CEO of a plastics processing technology company that is a wholly owned P&G subsidiary.
-Estruth, 50, said he’s retiring from the Cincinnati-based consumer products maker after nearly 27 years.
+Gov. Mary Taylor’s chose Nathan Estruth, the CEO of a plastics processing technology company that is a wholly owned P&G subsidiary.
+The 50-year-old Estruth said Wednesday he’s retiring from the Cincinnati-based consumer products maker after nearly 27 years.

 Estruth earlier helped lead P&G’s new-business division that introduced Tide-branded dry cleaners and Mr. Clean-branded car washes.
 He’s been active with groups opposed to same-sex marriage and abortion.

-Democratic Party Chairman David Pepper said Ohio “can’t afford to have leaders who have aligned themselves with groups that attack fellow Ohioans.”
+Democratic Party Chairman David Pepper says Ohio can’t afford leaders who attack fellow Ohioans.

-On the Democratic side, former federal consumer products chief Richard Cordray made it official in Akron on Wednesday: former congresswoman Betty Sutton has dropped her governor bid to be his running mate.
-Cordray said they share a vision to “make Ohio fairer” and focus on kitchen-table issues.
+On the Democratic side, former federal consumer watchdog Richard Cordray made it official Wednesday in Akron: former congresswoman Betty Sutton is joining his ticket.